 Let’s move onto your parents, next: The options for them, while wider than those of your grandparents, were probably still somewhat limited.
 Some may have also worked in a factory or other production line while still others moved into office spaces and professions such as business executive, lawyer, doctor, or more.

 Now think about yourself and how you work, and take a minute to imagine what life might be like for your kids and grandkids.
 What’s changed everything so quickly in the last decade or so is, of course, technology.
-We can easily connect with a co-worker halfway across the globe and work on projects simultaneously.
+We can easily connect with a co-worker or a personal assistant halfway across the globe and work on projects simultaneously.
 What you do no longer may depend on where you do it.